Perseid meteor shower 2021 is still blazing: How to watch the show

-The Perseid meteor shower, one of the best meteor showers of the year, is bringing "shooting stars" to the night sky for much of August.
+The Perseid meteor shower is bringing "shooting stars" to the night sky for much of August.
 It's a gorgeous display of celestial fireworks stargazers won't want to miss.
 Here's when you can see the Perseids for yourself and how to catch up with livestreams.

 The Perseids -- "considered the best meteor shower of the year," according to NASA -- are active until Aug.
 24, but meteor activity peaked on the night of Aug.
 11 and morning of Aug.
 12. You're still in luck, though.
 NASA called out the night of Aug.
 12 and morning of Aug.
 13 as another great skywatching opportunity.